carlmontanari/acipdt/README.md

 # acitool

+## Updates/News

+The latest updates to the master branch represent a MASSIVE overhaul to this tool.
+The biggest update is the conversion to rendering json files with Jinja2 as oposed to the clunky multi-line strings previously used.
+There have also been a ton of minor updates/tweaks/bug fixes.
+Finally the "main.py" (which really needs to be renamed) has been cleaned up a bit and now prompts for directory to the deployment spreadsheet, the IP for the fabric (IP only for now, but could easily enough add name support I believe), and the username and password.

 ## Synopsis

 ACIPDT - or ACI Power Deployment Tool - is a Python library that is intended to be used for network engineers deploying an ACI fabric.
 ACIPDT is very much early alpha, later releases should add additional features/functionality as well as optimization and improved error handling.